joshuacox/joshuacox.github.io/_posts/2022-05-18-Tmuxinator-VIM-Jekyll-Blog-Like-A-Hacker.md

 ---
-title: Tmuxinator VIM Jekyll Blog Like A Hacker
+title: Blog Like A Hacker with Tmuxinator + SpaceVIM + Jekyll
 published: true
 layout: post
 disqus: yes